Virgil Vasquez

-Virgil Matthew Vasquez (born June 7, 1982) is currently a professional pitching coach for the Minnesota Twins and a former right-handed professional baseball pitcher.
+Virgil Matthew Vasquez (born June 7, 1982) is a former right-handed professional baseball pitcher and the current pitching coach for the Toledo Mud Hens, the Triple-A affiliate of the Detroit Tigers.
 He completed a 12-year professional pitching career with 5 different MLB organizations while appearing in parts of two Major League Baseball seasons with the Detroit Tigers and Pittsburgh Pirates.
-In total, he has a 101-92 record in his 12 years as a professional pitcher.
+He has a 101-92 record in his 12 years as a professional pitcher.
 During 2021 he will serve as the pitching coach of the Wichita Wind Surge.

-Amateur career
+Early life and education

 Vasquez was born in Santa Barbara, California.
 He went 23-3 in his final two years of high school with 179 strikeouts while also hitting over .400.
 Vasquez was originally drafted by the Texas Rangers in the 7th round of the 2000 Major League Baseball Draft out of Santa Barbara High School, but chose to attend the University of California, Santa Barbara, instead.
 He finished his college career with 189 strikeouts, the eighth most in school history.
 Vasquez was then selected by the Detroit Tigers in the seventh round of the 2003 Major League Baseball Draft.

+Playing career

 Detroit Tigers

 Vasquez began the 2006 season with the Double-A Erie SeaWolves of the Eastern League, where he finished in the top ten for earned run average, complete games, home runs allowed, innings pitched, games started and losses.
 He was promoted to the Triple-A Toledo Mud Hens in early September 2006.

 After starting the 2007 campaign in Toledo, he was called up by the Tigers to make a spot start in place of Jeremy Bonderman on May 11.
 Facing the Minnesota Twins, he allowed six runs in 2.2 innings to take the loss.
 He jumped back and forth between Detroit and Toledo several times over the remainder of the season.
 In five games at the major league level, he went 0-1 with an 8.64 ERA.

 Pittsburgh Pirates

 After spending all of 2008 in Toledo, he was claimed off waivers by the Boston Red Sox.
 Two months later, he was claimed off waivers by the San Diego Padres, followed by a third waiver claim by the Pittsburgh Pirates two weeks after that.

-He began the 2009 season with the triple A Indianapolis Indians before earning a promotion to the Pirates major league roster on June 26, 2009.
+He began the 2009 season with the Triple-A Indianapolis Indians before earning a promotion to the Pirates major league roster on June 26, 2009.
 He won his first start against the Kansas City Royals, allowing two runs in six innings while striking out seven.

-In seven starts and fourteen appearances with the Pirates he amassed a 2-5 record, with a 5.84 ERA, gave up 58 hits, allowed 29 earned runs, gave up 6 home runs, hit 3 batters, walked 18 batters, struck out 29, in 44.2 innings pitched.
+In seven starts and fourteen appearances with the Pirates, he amassed a 2-5 record, with a 5.84 ERA, gave up 58 hits, allowed 29 earned runs, gave up 6 home runs, hit 3 batters, walked 18 batters, struck out 29, in 44.2 innings pitched.